Professionals with SCI network

-Spinal Cord Injury Network of Professionals (SCIP) seeks to assist people who have acquired a disability either before, entering or during their careers.
-SCIP supports people with a spinal cord injury (SCI) in all aspects of career development, no matter what their field of employment, their capacity or function, or their current employment status.
+The Spinal Cord Injury Network of Professionals (SCIP) network started in August 2016.
+The group seeks to assist people who have acquired a disability either before, entering or during their careers.
+SCIP supports people with a spinal injury or similar physical complex disability in all aspects of career development, no matter what their field of employment, their capacity or function, or their current employment status.
 They may be beginning their career, undergoing rehabilitation, volunteering, unemployed, employed full-time, part-time or casually, self-employed, unable-to-work, on a pension, welfare or retired.

 The Spinal Cord Injury Network of Professionals (SCIP) had their final meeting for 2017 on November 9.
 Guest speaker, Gill Hilton presented on her recently completed PhD research: Employment Post-Spinal Cord Injury.
 Many from the group already knew Gill as a Senior Occupational Therapist with Austin Health’s Victorian Spinal Cord Service (SCIS) and so enjoyed the opportunity to reconnect with her.Read More »